Certificates

 -

-Review the field of collective giving, including different collecting giving types with an in-depth look at giving circles and collaborative funds
+Review the field of collective giving, including different collective giving models with an in-depth look at giving circles and collaborative funds.

 -